 - Climb the hill that covers unexcavated Colossae where Paul sent letters to the Colossians and to Philemon.

 - Walk the streets of the ancient sculpting center of Afrodisias with its theater, stadium, houses, monuments, sarcophagi, and numerous examples of exquisite sculptures.

-- Conclude the first two weeks by enjoying the natural spa baths in Pamukkale while touring the ancient resort town of Hierapolis with its grand theater, temple to Apollo, spas, snow white travertine terraces and cliffs, extensive necropolis (cemetery), and possible burial spot of the apostle Philip.
+- Conclude the first two weeks by enjoying the natural spa baths in Pamukkale while touring the ancient resort town of Hierapolis with its grand theater, a temple to Apollo, spas, snow-white travertine terraces and cliffs, extensive necropolis (cemetery), and possible burial spot of the apostle Philip.

-- Extend the trip to a third week by crossing the Taurus mountains to the southern coastal city of Antalya, site of the beginning Paul’s second missionary journey in the region.
+- Extend the trip to a third week by crossing the Taurus mountains to the southern coastal city of Antalya, the site of the beginning of Paul’s second missionary journey in the region.

 - See the most complete theater in the ancient world at Aspendos before stepping even further back in time at the Neolithic site of Çatalhöyük dated 7500-5700 BCE.

 - Marvel at the cave churches, monasteries, and villages in Goreme, Cappadocia that was a crucial site for early Christianity.